chrisparsons83/FFDiscordClub/rules.md

 ## 15. Rookie Members

 15.1.
-New members to the FFDiscord Association will begin in Tier Two.
+New members to the FFDiscord Club will begin in Tier Two.

 ## 16. Re-Entry

 16.1.
 If a member leaves the league for a season, when applying for re-entry, their past seasons will not count towards priority placement.

 16.2.
-Members removed from the FFDiscord Association for disciplinary reasons must be approved by a majority of the commissioners in order to be readmitted to the league.
+Members removed from the FFDiscord Club for disciplinary reasons must be approved by a majority of the commissioners in order to be readmitted to the league.

 ## 17. League Growth and Expansion